 If you have reduced mobility that poses special requirements during the flight, you must inform your airline at the time of booking.

-Book escort services if you:
+Book special assistance if you:

 - need special service to get to and from the airport, and for boarding